Friday, November 22, 2024 · 0 min read

 Spring Support: VL24-457 spring for static load support.

-This comprehensive approach to structural verification and vibration mitigation significantly reduced valve displacements and forces, ensuring the reliability and safety of the UV-114020 valve in the LNG company’s plant.
+This comprehensive approach to structural verification and vibration mitigation significantly reduced valve displacements and forces, ensuring the reliability and safety of the ASV in the gas company’s plant.

 We recommended the modified structure design 2 with the valve support version 3.
 See the Figure 14.

-Once the LNG company has installed the damping system, we recommend verifying the displacements, relaxation time, and resulting forces under maximum load conditions at plant stop and start.
+Once the gas plant has installed the damping system, we recommend verifying the displacements, relaxation time, and resulting forces under maximum load conditions at plant stop and start.

-When the damping system is installed, we will use strain gauges to perform stress verification measurements on the actuator supports in conditions of maximum load, plant stop, and plant start.
+When the gas plant has installed the damping system, we will use strain gauges to perform stress verification measurements on the actuator supports in conditions of maximum load, plant stop, and plant start.

 Optimized Vibration Damping